Education in Iran

 Education in Iran is centralized and divided into K-12 education plus higher education.
 Elementary and secondary education is supervised by the Ministry of Education and higher education is under the supervision of Ministry of Science, Research and Technology and Ministry of Health and Medical Education for medical sciences.
 As of 2016, around 94% of the Iranian adult population is literate.
 This rate increases to 97% among young adults ages between 15 and 24 without any gender consideration.
 By 2007, Iran had a student-to-workforce population ratio of 10.2%, standing among the countries with the highest ratio in the world.

-Primary school (Dabestân, دبستان) starts at the age of 6 for a duration of five years.
-Junior high school (Dabirestân دوره اول دبیرستان), also known as middle school, includes three years of Dabirestân from the sixth to the eighth grade.
-Senior high school (Dabirestân, دوره دوم دبیرستان), including the last four years, is mandatory.
+Primary school (Dabestân, دبستان) starts at the age of 6 for a duration of six years.
+Junior high school (Dore-ye Avval-e Dabirestân دوره اول دبیرستان), also known as middle school, includes three years of Dabirestân from the seventh to the ninth grade.
+Senior high school (Dore-ye Dovom-e Dabirestân, دوره دوم دبیرستان), including the last three years, is mandatory.
 The student at this level can study theoretical, vocational/technical, or manual fields, each program with its specialties.
 Ultimately, students are given a high school diploma.
 The requirement to enter into higher education is to have a high school diploma, and passing the national university entrance examination, Iranian University Entrance Exam (Konkur کنکور), which is similar to the French baccalauréat exam (for most of universities and fields of study).
 Iran suffers from a problem of over education and falsified academic degrees.

 Universities, institutes of technology, medical schools and community colleges provide the higher education.
 Higher education is sectioned by different levels of diplomas: Fogh-e-Diplom or Kārdāni after two years of higher education, Kārshenāsi (also known under the name "license") is delivered after four years of higher education (bachelor's degree).
 Kārshenāsi-ye Arshad is delivered after two more years of study (master's degree).
 After which, another exam allows the candidate to pursue a doctoral program (Ph.D.).

 The Human Rights Measurement Initiative (HRMI) finds that Iran is fulfilling only 91.0% of what it should fulfill for the right to education based on the country's income level.
 HRMI breaks down the right to education by examining the rights to both primary and secondary education.
 While considering Iran's income level, the nation is achieving 99.2% of what should be possible based on its resources (income) for primary education but only 82.9% for secondary education.

-The government banned opening new private schools in 2023.